kahilav2/gpt-news-filter/README.md

-# Simple GPT-powered news filter
+# GPT-powered news filter

 Ever wished you could decide what kind of web content you're exposed to?
 With the recent rapid development of AI technologies, it has become possible.
 This application lets you pick news feeds and filter them using your personalized filtering rules.

 ## What's needed?